 [Section 91 amended by No. 21 of 2008 s.
 668(6).]

-92. Powers of Court in respect of contempt
+92. Contempt, Court’s powers as to

 (1) The Court has the same power to punish contempts of its power and authority as has the Supreme Court in respect of contempts of Court, and without prejudicing the generality of the power, where the Court considers that a contempt may be appropriately punished by a fine, it may inflict a fine.

 (2) A person who counsels, procures, aids, abets, instigates, or incites a contempt of the Court is deemed to have committed a contempt and shall be punishable accordingly.